Qazi Faez Isa

 Qazi Faez Isa (/ur/; born 26 October 1959) is a Pakistani jurist who served as the 29th Chief Justice of Pakistan (CJP) from 17 September 2023 to 25 October 2024.
 He was appointed as a justice of the Supreme Court in 2014, having previously served as the chief justice of Balochistan High Court from 2009 to 2014.

-During his tenure as Chief Justice, Qazi Faez Isa faced significant controversies, including rulings criticised by political and religious groups, allegations of election interference.
-Additionally, there was backlash over his judgment supporting changes to Supreme Court procedures which faced accusations of consolidating power within his office.
-His rulings also received critique for allegedly encouraging political floor-crossing.
-He was criticised by other Supreme Court justices for undermining the independence of judiciary.
+During his tenure as Chief Justice of the Supreme Court, Isa faced significant controversies, including rulings criticised by political and religious groups, allegations of election interference and electoral fraud, banning political parties during elections, and making amendments to the Supreme Court's hierarchy and succession rules.
+Additionally, there was backlash over his judgment supporting changes to Supreme Court procedures, which faced accusations of consolidating power within his office.
+His rulings also received criticism for allegedly encouraging political floor-crossing.
+During his tenure, judges also faced allegations of being threatened and intimidated by military officials, raising further concerns about judicial independence.
+His tenure has been described by the critics as one of the "darkest periods for justice" in Pakistan.
+He was also criticised by other Supreme Court justices for undermining the independence of the judiciary.

 Early life and education

 Isa was born in Quetta, West Pakistan on 26 October 1959 to Qazi Muhammad Isa and Begum Saida Isa.
 His paternal grandfather, Qazi Jalaluddin, was a Hazara of the Sunni sect belonging to the Sheikh Ali tribe, and was a judge in Kandahar who was forced to flee Afghanistan at the end of the 19th century, in protest against the persecution of Hazaras during the reign of Abdur Rahman Khan.
 Jalaluddin settled in Pishin in Baluchistan in what was then British India, and served as the prime minister of the princely state of Kalat.
 Isa's paternal grandmother was a Pashtun of the Tareen tribe.
 His mother Begum Saida Isa was a social worker who belonged to a Muhajir family in Karachi, with roots in Lucknow.

 Isa's father, Qazi Muhammad Isa, was a prominent Pakistan Movement activist and a close associate of Muhammad Ali Jinnah, serving as the president of All-India Muslim League's Balochistan chapter, and as the youngest member of Muslim League's Central Committee.
 He represented Balochistan in the 1940 Lahore Resolution.

 The diplomat Ashraf Jehangir Qazi is his first cousin, and Jennifer Musa, an Irish-Pakistani social worker was his aunt through marriage to his paternal uncle Qazi Muhammad Musa.

 He completed his primary and secondary education in Quetta, did his "O" and "A" levels from Karachi Grammar School and went on to do B.A.
 (Honours) in Law, from London.
 He did his Bar professional examination from the Inns of Court School of Law, London, and was called to the Bar of England and Wales (Middle Temple, 1982).